evanlucas/node-dme2/README.md

 	function(err, data)

 To know exactly what parameters to pass in the data envelope, consult the DNSMadeEasy API V2.0 Documentation by going [here](http://www.dnsmadeeasy.com/wp-content/uploads/2012/09/API-Documentationv2.pdf)

-Still working on finishing the other submodules for it Currently lacks:
-- AccountACL
-- Failover
-- Folder
-- IPSet
-- QueryUsage
-- SecondaryDNS

 ### Todo
 - Provide significantly better documentation